chrisgrieser/shimmering-focus/docs/plugin-specific-features.md

 - __Longform__: Prepend a `_` to file names of longform scenes to create sub-scenes.
 - __Kanban__: Right-click cards to edit them.
 - __Supercharged Links__: The theme includes [various built-in styling](#built-in-styling-for-supercharged-links).
-You can turn those of with the Style Settings plugin.
+You can turn those off with the Style Settings plugin.
 - __Breadcrumbs__: Even with buttons removed, you can still refresh the index via Command Palette.
 - __Quick Explorer__: Re-enable the title bar with the [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings) for the breadcrumbs
 - __Dataview__: Check out the [dataview-specific CSS classes](/shimmering-focus/css-classes#dataview).